kokuou/fname/README.md

 - Extra version: https://ryanfield.ca/fname/extra/

 # Credits
-The alphabet letters in the extra version were created by Marco Verch (https://www.flickr.com/photos/30478819@N08/29987542637).
+The alphabet letters in the extra version were created by Marco Verch (https://www.flickr.com/photos/30478819@N08/29987542637) under the CC BY 2.0 license (https://creativecommons.org/licenses/by/2.0/).

 The font used in the simple version is Comic Neue by Craig Rozynski and others (http://comicneue.com/).